cyberbeat03/MediaPlayerDemo/README.md

 ## Overview

-Stream and play audio files from your desktop with this simple lightweight music player.
+Play audio files from your desktop with this simple lightweight music player.
 The main goal of WinMix Desktop is to be accessible and easy-to-use by the blind and visually impaired.
-It has been in development for over 10 years and continues to be improved.
+It has been in development for over 10 years and continues to be maintained.

 ## Building and Configuration